Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/security/office-365-security/set-up-spf-in-office-365-to-help-prevent-spoofing.md

 ## <a name="next-steps-after-you-set-up-spf-for-office-365"></a>Étapes suivantes : après avoir configuré SPF pour Office 365

-Vous rencontrez des problèmes avec votre enregistrement TXT SPF ?
-Lisez [Résolution des problèmes : meilleures pratiques pour SPF dans Office 365](how-office-365-uses-spf-to-prevent-spoofing.md#SPFTroubleshoot).
+Having trouble with your SPF TXT record?
+Read [Troubleshooting: Best practices for SPF in Office 365](how-office-365-uses-spf-to-prevent-spoofing.md#SPFTroubleshoot).

- SPF est conçu pour éviter l'usurpation mais il existe des techniques d'usurpation contre lesquelles SPF ne peut pas vous protéger.
-Afin de vous protéger contre ces techniques, une fois que vous avez configuré SPF, vous devez également configurer DKIM et DMARC pour Office 365.
-Consultez [Utilisation de DKIM pour valider les messages sortants envoyés à partir de votre domaine personnalisé dans Office 365](use-dkim-to-validate-outbound-email.md) pour commencer.
-Ensuite, consultez la rubrique [Utiliser DMARC pour valider les e-mails dans Office 365](use-dmarc-to-validate-email.md).
+ SPF is designed to help prevent spoofing, but there are spoofing techniques that SPF cannot protect against.
+In order to protect against these, once you have set up SPF, you should also configure DKIM and DMARC for Office 365.
+To get started, see [Use DKIM to validate outbound email sent from your custom domain in Office 365](use-dkim-to-validate-outbound-email.md).
+Next, see [Use DMARC to validate email in Office 365](use-dmarc-to-validate-email.md).